-In website operation, we all hope to display the most popular and highly read articles to visitors, such as common 'Hot Articles' or 'Most Viewed' lists.This not only effectively guides users to discover more exciting content and enhance the user experience of the website, but it is also an indispensable part of content operation.archive/listoforderin the parameters.
+In website operation, we all hope to display the most popular and highly read articles to visitors, such as common lists like 'Hot Articles' or 'Most Viewed'.This not only effectively guides users to discover more exciting content and enhance the user experience of the website, but is also an indispensable part of content operation.In Anqi CMS, implementing such a feature is simpler than you imagine, the secret is hidden in the document list interfacearchive/listoforderIn the parameters.

-use cleverlyorderParameters, create your popular content list
+Use cleverlyorderParameters, create your popular content list

-For example, if you want to get the article with the highest number of views, just setorderparameter settingsviews descHere,viewsrefers to the article's view count field, anddescThis indicates that the sorting is in descending order, that is, from high to low.
-As a result, the returned list of articles will be sorted from the most viewed to the least viewed.
+For example, if you want to get the article with the highest views, justorderthe parameter toviews desc.
+Here,viewsrefers to the article view field, anddescThis indicates sorting in descending order, that is, from high to low.
+As a result, the returned article list will be sorted from the most viewed to the least viewed.

-Gradually implement the 'Hot Articles' list
+Gradually implement the "Hot Articles" list

-Step 1: Clarify your needs
+Step one: clarify your needs

-Step 2: Construct the API request URL
+Step two: Construct the API request URL

 {域名地址}/api/archive/list?moduleId=1&limit=10&order=views desc